Does auto insurance cover vehicle theft?

 What to Do After Your Car is Stolen

-Taking the right steps right away also makes the insurance claims process smoother.
+Taking the right steps after insurance claims process smoother.
 Start by documenting what happened and notifying the appropriate authorities and companies as soon as possible.
 Follow these easy steps to make the process as smooth as possible:

-• Contact the Police: File a police report and get a copy or report number, which your insurance company will require.
-Let law enforcement know if your car has GPS or a tracking app.
+1. Contact the Police: File a police report and get a copy or report number for your insurance company.
+Let police know if your car has a GPS or a tracking app.

 Once you’ve completed these steps, you’ll likely have to file an insurance claim.
 Even if you get your vehicle back, thieves often cause at least some damage during the theft.